 Here’s a good picture of the Asus monitor in action.

 It uses a TN panel as opposed to an IPS panel though, so you should always be seated directly in front of the monitor for the best experience.
 If you like to lie down on your back while playing your other gaming consoles on this monitor, you’ll have to adjust the angles so that the color change will be minimal.

 Adjustability & Connectivity

-If you own any other gaming consoles or if you wish to use your home theater system with your monitor, you’ll be glad to know that this monitor can be used for any of those too thanks to the all-encompassing connectivity options that it is equipped with.
-HDMI, DVI, VGA, USB, DisplayPort.
-Whatever you need, this monitor has it.
+If you own any other gaming consoles or if you wish to use your home theater system with your monitor, you’ll be glad to know that this monitor can be used for any of those too thanks to the all-encompassing connectivity options that it is equipped with; HDMI, DVI, DisplayPort, with the exception of USB, but who needs that on a monitor anyway?

 This particular monitor additionally has great ergonomic features due to its flexible adjustability options.
 It can be tilted forwards and backwards, swiveled sideways, pivoted into portrait mode or have its height adjusted.

 On the whole, the Asus VG248QE certainly has almost everything that a gamer could possibly want and more, but with a strict $400 budget, there’s really nothing better you can get.